MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 ## Saving + Loading Functions

-MadLib provides functions to help you save/load your generated features (from a call to features()) and DataFrames, whether they are Pandas or Spark DataFrames.
+MadLib provides functions to help you save/load your generated features (from a call to create_features()) and DataFrames, whether they are Pandas or Spark DataFrames.

 ### Features
 #### save_features(features, path)